 Parking restrictions are primarily a result of location or roadway width.
 A number of more heavily traveled roads have parking restricted along one side when the roadway width was 30 feet or less.
 This includes roads such as Marquette Avenue, Tijeras Avenue, and 12th Street.
-Roads in near proximity to the Central Business District have time limitations along roads with commercial development and "W" permit parking is placed where there is residential frontage.
+Roads in near proximity to Central Avenue have time limitations on parking in business districts and "W" permit parking where there is residential frontage.